 So I think it’s a natural-appearing augmentation.
 You can’t make a terribly big breast.
 You can’t make it much bigger, but you can make a more natural-appearing breast, a more youthful looking breast.
 That’s an example of fat transfer on the right side, and we’re gonna get ready to start the fat transfer on the left side.

-Following fat transfer breast augmentation, swelling and bruising will occur.
-Compression garments are to be avoided since the augmentation used live cells.
+Following fat transfer breast augmentation, swelling, and bruising will occur in the donor site as well as the breasts.
+Compression garments are to be avoided since the augmentation uses live cells.
 It is advised that patients take 1-2 weeks off from work to recover.
 Most of the swelling usually resolves by the third week, and makeup can be used to camouflage any residual bruising.

-The areas where fat was transferred will appear softer and fuller, though the survival of fat depends on how the fat was harvested, purified, and injected.
+The areas of natural breast tissue where fat was transferred will appear softer and fuller, though the survival of fat depends on how the fat was harvested, purified, and injected.
 Some fat will be absorbed by the body, so the results seen directly after the procedure will not be as pronounced after healing.
 Most patients can expect to retain 50-80% of the fat transferred.